pivotal-cf/docs-pks/console-delete-deployment.hbs.md

 ---

-This topic describes how to use the VMware Tanzu Kubernetes Grid Integrated Edition Management Console (TKGI MC) to remove a TKGI deployment.
+This topic describes how to use the {{  vars.product_full }} Management Console (TKGI MC) to remove a TKGI deployment.